bamerman/coffee-docs/where-coffee-comes-from.md

 3. Farmers rinse and agitate the fermented cherries to remove any remaining mucilage.
 4. Farmers dry and rake the cherries on raised cement beds.
 5. The dry cherries pass through a mill that removes the skin and parchment layers.
->To learn more about coffee processing, see [Other processing methods]().

 What started as a cherry, is now a seed that resembles a pale coffee bean.
 This freshly processed coffee bean is called green coffee, and it must go through one last production stage before it's ready to be made into a delicious cup of coffee.

+>**Note:** To learn more about coffee processing, see [Other processing methods]().

 <img src="where-coffee-comes-from/drum-roaster.png"
      alt="The anatomy of a coffee plant"